ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 |  5     | 0x20   | `REQ_ATOMIC`           | This REQ packet is used by an emulated atomic (write,fetch or compare) communication |
 | 15     | 0x8000 | `CONNID_HDR`           | This REQ packet has the optional connid header |

-Note, the CONNID_HDR flag is an universal flag (table 1.4), and is listed here for completeness.
+Note, the CONNID_HDR flag is a universal flag (table 1.4), and is listed here for completeness.

 **REQ optional headers** contain additional information needed by the receiver of the REQ packets.
 As mentioned earlier, the existence of optional header in a REQ packet is indicated by bits in the `flags`